qcr/rosdata/README.md

 | `camera_info_<id>` | sensor_msgs/CameraInfo                                                  |
 | `topic_<id>`       | sensor_msgs/CompressedImage, sensor_msgs/Image, sensor_msgs/PointCloud2 |

 You can extract as many of each message type from your ROSBag by simply utilising unique IDs.
 For example, if you wish to extract a CSV file for the transform map to odom, as well as map to base_link you could simply have two transform keys (e.g., `transform_0` and `transform_1`), one for each.
+If you have multiple transform tree roots you can specify the tree root in the config file using the key `tree_root`.

 The arguments for `transform_<id>` are: